rrubylyn-mijan/wheat-TE-annotation/README.md

-# Sumai3 Repeat Annotation with RepeatMasker and Custom TE Library
+# Wheat Repeat Annotation with RepeatMasker and Custom TE Library

 This repository documents the pipeline used to annotate transposable elements (TEs) in wheat using **RepeatMasker v4.2.0** with a custom library combining sequences from **ClariTeRep** and **TREP**.